421D/Android_Projects/README.md

 ### Libraries & Tools
 - **Java 8+**: Core programming language
-- **Android Studio**: IDE and build tools
+- **Android Studio**: IDE and Gradle build system
-- **Android SDK**: For UI components and system integration
+- **Android SDK**: provides UI components and platform APIs
-- **RecyclerView**: Display lists efficiently
+- **RecyclerView**: efficient list rendering and item management
-- **JSON**: Local data storage and retrieval
+- **JSON**: storage for user-generated content
-- **MediaPlayer**: Play MP4 video for splash screen
+- **MediaPlayer**: handles MP4 playback in the splash screen

 ### Technical Details
 - **Activities & UI Flow**:
-  - `SplashActivity` → short video splash screen
+  - `SplashActivity`: displays a short introductory animation/video on launch
-  - `MainActivity` → main dashboard, list display, data entry
+  - `MainActivity`: main dashboard for displaying and adding entries
-  - `XianshiActivity` → additional display/activity for detailed view or other content
+  - `XianshiActivity`: auxiliary interface for extended content or details
 - **Data Management**:
-  - `DayData.java` defines the data model
+  - `DayData.java` defines the data model for financial items
-  - JSON file stores financial entries, loaded at app start
+  - A JSON file stores all user-created entries and loads at startup
-  - Adding a new entry updates the list in real-time
+  - When a new entry is added, the list updates dynamically without restarting the app
 - **Layouts**:
-  - XML layout files separate UI from logic
+  - XML layout files separate UI structure from logic
-  - Includes responsive design for multiple screen densities
+  - Designed with responsive layouts for multiple screen densities
 - **Resource Management**:
-  - `drawable` folders store icons, images
+  - `drawable`: stores app images and icons
-  - `mipmap` folders store app launcher icons for various screen densities
+  - `mipmap`: contains adaptive launcher icons for different resolutions
-  - `values` folders manage strings, colors, dimensions
+  - `values`: manages strings, colours, and dimension resources

 ### Notes
-Originally developed during undergraduate study.
+This project was developed during my undergraduate studies as part of coursework.
-Project no longer actively maintained.
+It is no longer actively maintained but demonstrates practical Android UI design, local data persistence, and user interaction handling in Java.